thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

     Example: `524,child1,http://www.my.url,bar.conf`
   2) C8Y config plugin: downloads the file based on the URL received from C8Y, to some temporary location

-  3) C8Y config plugin: uploads the file to the thin-edge filetransfer feature, and removes it from the temporary location
+  3) C8Y config plugin: uploads the file to the thin-edge file transfer feature, and removes it from the temporary location

     HTTP PUT request: `http://<ip address of thin-edge devicee>/tedge/tmpfiles`

-  4) The response from the HTTP filetransfer feature contains a _temporary URL_, that is later used to uniquely access that uploaded file.<br/>
+  4) The response from the HTTP file transfer feature contains a _temporary URL_, that is later used to uniquely access that uploaded file.<br/>
     Example for a _temporary URL_: `/tedge/tmpfiles/<random string>`

   5) C8Y config plugin: notifies the external device `child1` via MQTT to download the new configuration from the thin-edge device with the _temporary URL_.